Mookiepiece/strawberry-farm/packages/docs/html/Trap.md

 Trap focus.

-Used in Modal/Dialog/Drawer/Turtoial and Tooltip/Popconfirm/Select
+Used in Modal/Dialog/Drawer/Tour and Tooltip/Popconfirm/Select, if they exists.

 :::demo html/Trap
 :::